-The City of Toronto will play host to the prestigious RBC Canadian Open at St. George’s Golf & Country Club from June 6 to June 12, 2022.
-Nearby Islington Golf Club will once again play host to the official practice facility for the RBC Canadian Open.
+The City of Hamilton will play host to the prestigious RBC Canadian Open at Hamilton Golf & Country Club from May 27 to June 2, 2024.

 The RBC Canadian Open is one of Canada’s premier sport and entertainment events delivering world-class PGA TOUR golf and experiences for spectators of all ages including a two-night concert series.
 The tournament will attract over 125,000 spectators over seven days and a world-wide television audience reach of over one billion households.
-The unqualified success of the 2010 event at St George’s Golf & Country Club (in partnership with Islington Golf Club) was key to Golf Canada’s decision to bring the event back to Etobicoke for a sixth time.
+The unqualified success of the 2019 event at Hamilton Golf & Country Club was key to Golf Canada’s decision to bring the event back to Ancaster.